corkybeta/arduinomonitoring/README.md

 When writing sequences, note that delay is in milliseconds.
 Large values such as 500 are for flashing sequences and a smaller value such as 5 is used for fading sequences.

 ### Debugging
 The HTML page hosted on the webserver is useful for testing new sequences.
 When that isn't working, the Arduino IDE has a Serial Monitor that shows HTTP requests and the IP of the board.
-All HTTP requests can be sent to the Serial Monitor with this line in the loop:
+All HTTP requests can be sent to the Serial Monitor with this commented ou line in the loop:

     //Serial.print(c);